starrolle13/Athena/README.md

 # Athena

-Here is my interview submission for the Front End Developer role with Athena.
+Here is a sample front end responsive card design.
 I look forward to your feedback